Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

 ## Junction

-A single item in a path to describe the relative location of a consensus system:
+An item in a path to describe the<br>relative location of a consensus system:

 <pba-flex center>